TammyTheAnalyst/Working-with-Big-Query_SQL_Looker/README.md

    ![]()

 2. **Filtering by Specific Date**
    Add the WHERE clause to return only the data for the date "2020-02-24".
 Use quotation marks around the date to let BigQuery know it is a date and not a string.

+3. **Specifying Location**
+    I used a GROUP BY clause specifying location to group the results by each location

   ![]()